 - Companionship helped women to have a positive birth experience.

 - Acupuncture compared to usual care probably makes little difference to augmentation with oxytocin.

 - TENS compared to placebo or usual care probably makes no difference to satisfaction with pain relief.

-- Epidural compared to placebo or no intervention probably slightly improves satisfaction with pain relief and reduces caesaraen sections.
+- Epidural compared to placebo or no intervention probably slightly improves satisfaction with pain relief and reduces Caesarean sections.

-- Epidural compared to continous support probably makes little or no difference to satisfaction with pain relief, assisted vaginal birth, caesarean section, long-term headache or long-term backache.
+- Epidural compared to continuous support probably makes little or no difference to satisfaction with pain relief, assisted vaginal birth, caesarean section, long-term headache or long-term backache.